Rlohaustralia/Image-annotation-tool/README.md

-## PixelMaster: Image Annotation Tool
+# PixelMaster: Image Annotation Tool
+A user-friendly web-based tool to streamline image annotation and labeling processes for the University of Canberra's Human-Centered Technology Research team.

 ### Steps to setup
 1. Create a python environment and install all the libraries specified in requirements.txt